 1. Use Your Education and Experience

 Lacey likens experience to the process of securing a patent.
 "Anyone can file for a patent in a matter of hours for a few hundred bucks.
-But without a deep understanding of the technical, engineering, design, and geo-political aspects, and without appreciating the importance of opportunity cost and due diligence, the chance of receiving that patent is practically zero."
+But without a deep of the technical, engineering, design, and geo-political aspects, and without the importance of opportunity cost and due diligence, the chance of receiving that patent is practically zero."
 And Lacey understands that outside factors can influence the outcome, explaining, "Of course experience can be borrowed, for example, by using a world-class (and equally expensive!) patent attorney."
 But in the long run, no amount of money can make up for a lack of experience.

 2. Have Situational Awareness